Supporting Teens Through Grief and Loss

 Understanding Teen Grief

 Grief is a universal human experience, and teenagers are not exempt from its impact.
-Adolescence, between the ages of thirteen to eighteen, is a period of significant physical and mental changes, making the grieving process particularly challenging for teens.
+Adolescence, between the ages of thirteen and eighteen, is a period of significant physical and mental changes, making the grieving process particularly challenging for teens.
 Understanding the unique challenges and emotions experienced by grieving teens is crucial in providing them with the necessary support.

 Unique Challenges of Teen Grief